Links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy XCover Pro: Should I buy it?

 At first glance, the Samsung Galaxy XCover Pro seems to be a well-rounded, rugged device, but if you look closer, that well-roundedness turns into some apparent shortcomings.
 While I was impressed with the sleek design, Full HD display, and excellent battery life, the less than ideal processor performance and not-so-durable build make the XCover Pro a tougher sell.
-Although the $499 price point is fairly competitive, those downsides ensure the XCover Pro can’t compete with better value phones like the Doogee S96 Pro ($389) and Unihertz Atom XL ($329), or the more well-rounded Cat S62 Pro ($649).
+Although the $499 price point is fairly competitive, those downsides ensure the XCover Pro can’t compete with better value phones like the Unihertz Atom XL ($329), nor match the more expensive options like the 5G-ready Nokia XR20 ($549) and the Cat S62 Pro ($579).
 That, coupled with the absence of 5G and lack of features such as a night vision or thermal camera, make the phone feel less geared towards rugged consumers.